 1. Executive Summary

-The executive summary will highlight what your daycare business will look like and the most important section of your entire plan.
+The executive summary will highlight what your daycare business will look like and the most crucial section of your entire plan.

 This section may provide information such as: